pipobscure/pipobscure/_posts/2013-12-29-new-year-is-approaching-with-lightening-speed.markdown

 tags:
   - new year
 ---
-# New Year is approaching with lightening speed …

 … and it’s resolution time.
 And honestly I think new years resolutions are a huge stupid idea.
 You might as well call them a list of things i won’t do.

 In 2012 I decided I wanted to loose some weight.
 Started to alter my lifestyle and am now living ultra-low-carb and lost 40kg.
 No resolution involved.